 Whoa!
 I’m impressed.

 I know!
 And that’s not even the best part.
 Green-Wood Cemetery boasts the highest natural point in Brooklyn at Battle Hill.
 At this 216-foot peak (where the Revolutionary War’s Battle of Brooklyn was fought), you have a clear view of lower Manhattan, and if you look carefully you can also see the Statue of Liberty, In fact, the cemetery has its own statue of the Roman goddess of Minerva perpetually waving to Lady Liberty from atop the hill.
-Note that this is also the perfect spot to have your picnic, as there are benches nearby.
+Note that this is also the perfect spot to rest awhile and take in the view, as there are benches nearby.

 Sounds like a fun outing!
 Any final tips?

 Yes!
 Be aware that Green-Wood Cemetery is HUGE!
 I was there for only a couple of hours, but to get a full experience I would devote a whole morning or afternoon to explore this place.
 Also, be sure to grab a map from Lou, the volunteer greeter at the main entrance.
 He’s such a sweetheart and he’s brimming with great stories about Green-Wood.

 Would you be brave enough to spend a day in a cemetery?
 Share your thoughts in comments.